Easiest Guide on How to Grow Marijuana in 9 Simple Steps

 When growing weed, you can go for Indica, Sativa, or auto-flowering strains.

-How to Grow Marijuana Inside and Outside with Auto-Flowering Strains
+How to Grow Marijuana Indoors and Outdoors Using Auto-Flowering Strains

 These strains start flowering automatically, i.e., they don’t need light schedules to move from the vegetative to the flowering stage!

-Auto-flowering strains are usually a mix of Indica and Sativa, they are small and compact, and they provide fast and rapid results.
+Auto-flowering strains are usually a mix of Indica and Sativa.
+They are small and compact and provide fast and rapid results.

 Some of the downsides of auto-flowering plants are that you can’t clone them, and they sometimes produce lower yields with less THC.